-- Emergency shelter: Victim/survivor is housed in a safe, sometimes confidential place that provides 24-hour access to living quarters.
-Emergency shelter can also be safe-homes (generally private homes allowing a victim/survivor who is in immediate danger to stay for a short period of time on an emergency basis) and hotel accommodations. - Transitional housing: Victim/survivor is housed in either an apartment or single-family unit.
+Emergency shelter: Victim/survivor is housed in a safe, sometimes confidential place that provides 24-hour access to living quarters for a limited amount of time.
+Emergency shelter can also be safe-homes (generally private homes allowing a victim/survivor who is in immediate danger to stay for a short period of time on an emergency basis) and hotel accommodations.

+Transitional housing: Victim/survivor is housed either in an apartment or single-family unit.
 This housing often includes a case management component that would include a work plan for what the client will accomplish while staying at the facility.
-Victims/survivors and their children are offered the array of direct services that the victim service agency offers other clients such as court advocacy, assistance in getting TANF, WIC, job training, child care, legal assistance, permanent housing, vouchers, support and educational groups, and other services.
+Victims/survivors and their children are offered the array of direct services that the victim service agency offers other clients, such as court advocacy and assistance in getting TANF, WIC, job training, child care, legal assistance, permanent housing, vouchers, support and educational groups, and other services.

-37. Hotline support, information, and referral
+36c.
+Hotline support, information and referral

-Report the number of hotline requests (including web-based, helpline, and crisis line, etc. requests) received from primary victims/survivors, and the total number of hotline requests that were responded to by Rural Program-funded staff or with Rural Program funds, during the current reporting period.
-Primary victims/survivors whose requests are reported here should not be reported as victims/survivors served in question 29 unless they also received at least one of the services listed in questions 36a Victims Services or 36b Shelter Services.
-Victims/survivors who received services such as crisis intervention or victim advocacy in addition to basic hotline information and/or referrals, should also be reported in question 36a.
-Hotline requests that include victim advocacy or crisis intervention services are those that require more time than average and involve a more intensive focus on the immediate needs and situation of the victim/survivor.
-All calls, whether or not from victims/survivors, should be included in Total Number of Calls.
+Report the number of hotline requests received from primary victims, and the total number of hotline requests received on phone lines paid for with STOP Program funds or answered by STOP Program-funded staff during the current reporting period.
+Primary victims whose requests reported here should not be reported as victims/survivors served in question 29 unless they also received at least one of the services listed in question 36a Victim Services or question 36b Shelter Services.
+Victims/survivors who receive services such as crisis intervention or victim advocacy over the telephone, in addition to basic hotline information and/or referrals, should also be reported in question 36a.
+Hotline requests that include victim advocacy or crisis intervention services are those that require more time than the average call and involve a more intensive focus on the immediate needs and situation of the victim.
+All requests, whether or not from victims/survivors, should be included in "Total number of requests".

 EXAMPLE 1: A victim/survivor calls the grant-funded hotline and is in crisis.
 The advocate spends 30 minutes on the call assisting the victim/survivor.
-In this case, the call would be counted in this question under "number of calls from victims/survivors" And "Total number of calls."
-The victim/survivor would also be counted in question 29 as a victim served, in Question 36 under "Crisis intervention", and demographics would need to be collected on this caller in Questions 34 and 35.
+In this case, the call would be counted in this question under "Number of calls from primary victims" and under "Total number of requests."
+The victim/survivor would also be counted in question 29 as a victim served, in question 36a under "Crisis intervention," and demographics would need to be collected on this caller in questions 34 and 35.

 EXAMPLE 2: A mother of a victim/survivor calls the grant-funded hotline and requests information about available services for her daughter.
 Your program provides her with the information.
-In this case, she would be counted in this question under "Total number of calls"; she would not be reported in any other questions, and demographics would not be collected for this caller.
+In this case, she would be counted in this question under "Total number of requests;" she would not be reported in any other questions, and demographics would not be collected for this caller.

-38. Victim witness notification/outreach to victims
+36d.
+Victim-witness notification/outreach to victims/survivors

-Report the number of unsolicited letters, phone calls, or visits to victims/survivors of specific incidents of sexual assault, domestic violence/dating violence, stalking, and/or child sexual abuse identified in police reports or court documents, informing them of services and/or providing information about the criminal justice system.
-Victims/survivors who are the recipients of these notification/outreach activities should not be reported as victims served in Question 29 unless they also received at least one of the services reported in Question 36a Victims Services or Question 36b Shelter Services.
+Report the number of unsolicited letters, phone calls, or visits to victims/survivors of specific incidents of sexual assault, domestic violence/dating violence, and stalking identified in police reports or court documents, informing them of services and/or providing information about the criminal justice system.
+Victims/survivors who are the recipients of these notification/outreach activities should not be reported as victims/survivors served in question 29 unless they also received at least one of the services reported in question 36a Victims Services or question 36b Shelter Services.